-At BC Children's Hospital, we foster a multidisciplinary, collaborative environment for our community of more than 300 investigators and their research teams.
+At BC Children's Hospital, we foster a multidisciplinary, collaborative environment for our research community of more than 1,500 members.
+This includes more than 400 principal investigators and their research teams.
 We cultivate ongoing research innovations by nurturing new and future independent researchers.
-Almost 400 trainees (masters and doctoral students, post doctoral fellows and research associates) from around the world work with our established investigators.
+More than 400 trainees (master's and doctoral students, postdoctoral fellows, and research associates) from around the world work with our established investigators.

 In a joint effort with our partner academic institutes, BC Children's Hospital Research Institute is recruiting new faculty in a variety of research areas:

 - Changing Behaviours Research Group Co-Lead, Evidence to Innovation Research Theme

 The Evidence to Innovation (E2i) Theme is positioned at the intersection of data, technology, and health.
 Our goal is to generate evidence from data, surveillance, research and current practice to innovate clinical and community practice and policies, that improve health outcomes for children and families in BC and beyond.

 E2i is currently seeking one (1) Group Co-Lead for the Changing Behaviours Research Group.
 This Group enables BC children and their families to live healthy, active lives.
 The group develops, implements and demonstrates the impact of health interventions at individual, organizational and community levels.
 It engages key stakeholders to inform practices and policies enabling BC children and their families to achieve a state of optimal health.